 This video describes the recommended knowledge and material to take the most out of this course.

 Test your knowledge on LEDs

 I'm an Electrical and Computer Engineer.
 I've been teaching Electrical and Computer Engineering at undergraduate and graduate for over 10 years now.

 I love hardware, software and teaching.

-Among the subjects in the classes I teach, my strongest are Electrical Circuit Theory, Electronic Devices, Digital Design, Computer Architecture, Microcontrollers, Assembly and C Programming for Embedded Applications, Hardware Description Language, Field Programmable Gate Arrays, Artificial Intelligence, Printed Circuit Board Design and Real Time Operating Systems.
+Among the subjects in the classes I teach on campus, my strongest are Electrical Circuit Theory, Electronic Devices, Digital Design, Computer Architecture, Microcontrollers, Assembly and C Programming for Embedded Applications, Hardware Description Language, Field Programmable Gate Arrays, Artificial Intelligence, Printed Circuit Board Design and Real Time Operating Systems.

 Along with two of my finest colleagues, I created one of the first MOOCs in spanish, an introduction to the Raspberry Pi.
 We wrote a conference paper on the outcome of this very successful course.

 I'm currently taking the Online Master of Science in Computer Science at Georgia Tech and I'm loving every minute of it.

 Telecom Engineer passionate about new technologies and my family.
 The general background I have revolves around value added services in mobile services and also product marketing for a major brand of mobile devices.
 When it comes to hardware design I came across various developer platforms when designing my bachelor's thesis.
 After 6+ years of experience I became a mommy to my dear Ignacio and a stay at home mommy.